aubble/goTunneLS/README.md

 Cert -- Optional field in a client node for the path of the RootCA for the certificate from the server.
 Useful when using self signed certificates.

-###LogPath -- path to logFile
+###LogPath
-created if doesn't exist, if deleted during execution also recreated
+Outside of the array this is the next variable.
+It's the path to logFile.
+Created if doesn't exist, and if deleted during execution also recreated.

 ##Configuring certificates and keys